rexrainbow/phaser3-rex-notes/docs/docs/particles.md

 // emitter.setAnim(anims, pickRandom, quantity);
 ```
 - `anims` : One or more animations, or a configuration object.
-    - String or number value
+    - String
-    - Array of string or number value
+    - Array of string
     - Configuration object :
         ```javascript
         {